top of page

 Featured Installations:

-A selection of immersive exhibitions, digitally designed with narrative-driven collaborations fusing technology, art, and accessibility, to advance public engagement, educational use, and long-term academic access.
+A selection of immersive narrative-driven collaborations, musings, and research, fusing technology and accessibility with sociopolitical and cultural realism to advance public engagement, educational use, and long-term academic access.

 Chris Gazaleh: Bay Area Street Muralist Using Public Art to Advocate for